-Breast reduction is a surgical procedure used to reduce the size of large pendulous breasts which are disproportionate to a woman’s size and weight.
-Often, these women have a variety of medical concerns such as back and neck pain, skin irritation, shoulder pain, indentions from bra straps and restricted physical activity.
+Breast reduction is a surgical procedure used to reduce the size of large pendulous breasts that are disproportionate to a woman’s size and weight.
+Often, these women have a variety of medical concerns, such as back and neck pain, skin irritation, shoulder pain, indentions from bra straps and restricted physical activity.

 Who Is a Candidate for Breast Reduction?

 - Women who have large pendulous breasts and who are seeking relief from physical discomfort

 - Healthy individuals who do not smoke and who have a safe BMI (Body Mass Index)

 During your consultation, we will talk about the surgery so that you will have a good understanding of the procedure and realistic expectations about the results.
 We will also discuss the risks and limitations and, of course, any questions or concerns.
 I will examine and measure your breasts, take photographs for reference during your surgery, and discuss with you your health history and any current medications you are taking to make certain that this procedure can be executed safely.
 Some insurance companies will cover this procedure if it is medically necessary and meets their requirements.
 If you have checked your policy and are pursuing this surgery under the guidelines of your policy, we also will send a “predetermination letter” to your insurance company.

 During your breast reduction procedure, we reduce the size, shape, and position of your breasts by surgical removal of breast fat, tissue, and skin.
 Your nipples and areola are repositioned and, if necessary, I also reduce the size of the enlarged areola (which results from the skin stretching over a period of time).

 Breast reduction is done under general anesthesia either here at our fully accredited surgery center or at an out-patient facility chosen within the guidelines of your insurance provider.